 In both methods, keys (symmetric or asymmetric) are distributed according to accepted threshold method (so called shadows) and transferred to authorized shared secret holders.
-Required number of secrets allowing private key restoration and accepted number of a shared secret are 3 of 5 for the root certificates and 2 of 3 for the intermediate certificates.
+Required number of secrets allowing private key restoration and accepted number of a shared secret are 3 of 5 for the root certificates.